spatialos/gdk-for-unity/docs/content/entity-checkout-process.md

-**Warning:** The [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).
+**Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).

 -----

-## Entity checkout process
+## ECS: Entity checkout process

 For every entity we receive from SpatialOS, an ECS entity representing the SpatialOS entity is automatically created in the Worker's world through the `SpatialOSReceiveSystem`.